data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-req-permissions-admin.png" alt="">

 > These CRUD operation mappings provided clear requirements which would directly translate into developer efforts and aid development efficiency.
-Also, the "Notes" column formed the basis of scenarios and use cases to facilitate and enable a successful test-driven development approach.
+Also, the "Notes" column formed the basis of test scenarios and use cases which enabled a test-driven development approach.

 The System Functionality section further elaborated on the set of in-scope features for each role.
 The description of each feature included a user experience narrative, client application responsibilities (including example requests), and API server responsibilities (including example responses).